Explicit Methods

-Therewith an ordinary differential equation can be solved, it is necessary, that it is writable in explicit form:
+Therewith an ordinary differential equation can be solved, it is necessary, that it is writable in

 Given $f$, a function of $x$, $y$, and derivatives of $y$.
 Then an equation of the form